 Bahrain National Museum

-On the foreshore in Manama and located next to the National Theatre, the Bahrain National Museum preserves the heritage and history of the Kingdom of Bahrain over 4,000 years.
+On the foreshore in Manama and located next to the National Theatre, the Bahrain National Museum preserves over 4,000 years of the heritage and history of the Kingdom of Bahrain.
 With several halls across 6 different sections, it holds exhibits ranging from traditional handicrafts and ancient customs to preserved documents and manuscripts.

 Registered as a UNESCO World Heritage Site, Qal’at al-Bahrain, more commonly known as Bahrain Fort, is one of the best examples of the rich history of this island kingdom.
 Excavations of the past 50 years have revealed residential, commercial, public, and military structures all within the walls of the fort that is perched atop a 17 ½ hectare man-made hill.